|

 What is this perpetual trophy I keep hearing about?
 What does it look like?

-The perpetual trophy, also known affectionately as the "Surfy," was added to the contest in 1993.
-It has spent much of its existence dwelling in Sean's house, where it currently resides after Sean retrieved it at the end of the 2005 season.
+The perpetual trophy, also known affectionately as "The Surfy," was added to the contest in 1993.
+It spent much of its early existence dwelling in Sean's house, as it has of late since he recaptured it in the 2019 season.
 The Surfy is so named because the platform on which the little gold statuette stands resembles a surf board.

 What's this "NawFuL" you keep referring to, and how come you write it so funny?